Belison: Economy

-Agriculture continues to be the heartbeat of the town.
+Agriculture is the main economic activity of the town.
 More than half of its land is riceland, while the rest are planted to corn, coconut, sugar cane and other production like vegetables and peanuts.

 Government

 Municipal seal

 The Belison municipal seal was created to commemorate the agricultural heritage of the town, in order to preserve the legacy of the original settlers in the region.
 It depicts three mainstay agricultural activities: